openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Client may send a Credential Request to ask for the issuance of:

-* one Credential instance of a particular Credential Configuration and Credential Dataset
+* one Credential instance of a particular Credential Configuration and Credential Dataset;
-* multiple Credential instances of a particular Credential Configuration and Credential Dataset (with different cryptographic material)
+* multiple Credential instances of a particular Credential Configuration and Credential Dataset, each with distinct cryptographic materials.

-The Client may send multiple successive Credential Requests to ask for the issuance of multiple Credentials of different Credential Configurations or Credential Datasets.
-If the Access Token is valid for requesting issuance of multiple Credentials, it is at the Client's discretion to decide the order in which to request issuance of multiple Credentials.
+The Client can send several consecutive Credential Requests to obtain multiple Credentials with varying Credential Configurations or Credential Datasets.
+If the Access Token allows the request for multiple Credentials, the Client has the flexibility to determine the sequence in which these Credentials are requested.

 ## Binding the Issued Credential to the Identifier of the End-User Possessing that Credential {#credential-binding}